ElBureeto/NickHenryProjects/README.md

 [WebDev Project Link](http://ec2-18-220-102-70.us-east-2.compute.amazonaws.com/)

 # Software Engineering Project -- Modification of Augur
-For out Software Engineering class we participated in 4 sprints in which was modified a GitHub project called Augur.
+For our Software Engineering class we participated in 4 sprints in which was modified a GitHub project called Augur.
 This included all the documentation and requirements as well as the actual coding itself.
 I worked personally on most of the documentation as well as the Archive Use case.
 We had to use a combination of Python, Vue, and SQL to get each of these use cases to run properly.